aws-samples/aws-iot-securetunneling-localproxy/README.md

 ## As of 3.1.2 May 2024 Update, `--destination-client-type V1` will be a required parameter when connecting with the following:
 - AWS IoT Device Client
-- AWS IoT Secure Tunneling Component
+- AWS IoT Secure Tunneling Component OR Greengrass V2 Secure Tunneling Component
 - Browser-based Secure Tunneling from the AWS Console
-- any Secure Tunneling demo code written before 2022
+- Any Secure Tunneling demo code written before 2022
 - 1.x versions of the localproxy

 # AWS IoT Secure Tunneling Local Proxy Reference Implementation C++